-This utilizes lecture classes to study components and interactions that make up natural systems of our home planet, and teach basic concepts in biological, chemical, physical, and earth sciences in an integrated format
+This utilizes lecture classes and laboratory and field exercises to study components and interactions that make up natural systems of our home planet, and teach basic concepts in biological, chemical, physical, and earth sciences in an integrated format.

 This is an environmental science course, not an environmental studies course.